-We aim to provide an excellent service but we’re aware that sometimes we get things wrong.
-Please tell us what you feel went wrong and we’ll work with you to help put things right.
+We always strive to provide an excellent service but we’re aware that sometimes we get things wrong.
+We welcome your feedback.
+It provides us with the opportunity to work with you, to tell us what you feel went wrong, so we can work with you to help put things right and rebuild your trust.

 What is a complaint?

 We follow the Housing Ombudsman’s definition of a complaint as ‘as an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.’

 We want to make it clear that customers do not need to use the word complaint for us to treat it as such.